PennyLaneAI/qml/whatisqc.rst

 Even though the original motivation for studying quantum computers was the efficient simulation of quantum systems, after a sequence of breakthroughs in algorithm research in the ‘90s demonstrated that quantum computers may be able to outperform their classical counterparts at specific tasks like searching lists, factoring numbers, and combinatorial optimization, research in this field began in earnest.

-The art and science of quantum computing lies in designing algorithms that can encode useful information into a computational model, modify it in specific ways and read out the result.
-But this is far from trivial, as the branches of a quantum algorithm cannot be observed simultaneously—they are collapsed into a single number by the process of measurement.
+The art and science of quantum computing lies in the design of algorithms that can encode useful information into a computational model, modify it in specific ways and read out the result.
+But this is far from trivial, as the branches of a quantum algorithm cannot be observed simultaneously—they are collapsed into a single number by the act of measuring.

 Quantum computing on near-term quantum devices
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~